How to cover up mistakes on paper

 - UNI-BALL UM-153 SIGNO GEL IMPACT PREMIUM BROAD ROLLERBALL

 - White Ink

 - 1mm Tip Produces a line width of 0.7mm

 I like that it helps me fix deformed hand letters when I accidentally put too much pressure on the pen while writing something.
 I am still learning after all!

-I just simply follow along the line with my white pen and it covers all kind of inks, I have tested it with several of my pens.
+I just simply follow along the line with my white pen and it covers all kinds of inks, I have tested it with several of my pens.

-So now I use it to correct small details when writing my entries on my book.
+So now I use it to correct small details when writing my entries in my book.